ENGR 111 Engineering Graphics (2)

 ENGR 222 Electronic Devices with Lab (4)

-Prerequisite: ENGR 221 with a grade of “C” or better.
+Prerequisite: ENGR 221 and PHYS 225 each with a grade of “C” or better.
 Introduces the mechanisms and principles of operation of major electronic devices: operational amplifiers, diodes, bipolar junction transistors, and field-effect transistors.
 Covers the terminal characteristics of the devices, volt-ampere curves, small and large signal equivalent circuit models, and basic single stage amplifier configurations.
 Three hours of lab per week.

 ENGR 311 Thermodynamics (3)